FedericoSaitta/Chess_Engine/README.md

 - Generates all possible moves for each piece by looping until an obstacle or enemy piece is hit
 - Removes the moves which dont stop an enemy piece from attacking your own kind (not legal moves due to check)
 - legal moves are validated by keeping track of pins
-- 180 000 moves/sec (pseudo-legal) with Cython compilation.
+- Can generate 180 000 moves/sec (pseudo-legal) with Cython compilation.

 ## Board Evaluation:
 -To be implemented soon